OpenRailAssociation/hack4rail-website/content/organization/travel.md

 ## Travel Information

+### Venue

+ÖBB Open Innovation Factory, Lassallestraße 5, 1020 Vienna, Austria

 ### By Train

 Vienna is well connected by train.
-Lorem Ipsum dolor sit amet, consectetur adipiscing elit.
+From Vienna main station take the U1 from **Südtiroler Platz** to **Praterstern**.

 ### By Air